junzis/atdelay/README.md

 # Air-traffic-delays-prediction-model
-Capstone project of Engineering with AI Minor.
+Capstone project of Engineering with AI Minor